omzi/django-blog/README.md

 ```shell
 blog\scripts\activate
 ```
-After that, install this projects dependencies by entering the command:
+After that, install this project's dependencies by entering the command:
 ```shell
 pip install -r requirements.txt
 ```